Top 10 Equity Release Tips in 2022

 It takes a village, as they say!

-#5 Find Out How Much You Could Release
+#5.
+Discover How Much You Could Be Eligible to Release

 The equity release provider’s valuation will be used as the basis for your equity release mortgage, so it’s important to understand what they’re basing their calculation on.